Serial-Comma/obsidian-notes/H1 Economics/Factors affecting supply.md

 Supply decreases → Curve shifts leftwards

 ### Change in input Prices
-Increase in price of factor inputs
+Increase in price of factor inputs (like labor or rent) → Increase cost of production →